NYAN-x-CAT/Lime-RAT/README.md

  ```
- This project was tested only on local lab.
-I do not know if it will work on external lab.
+ This project was only tested on local-lab[LAN].
+I did not test it on external-lab[WAN].
- Server tested on Windows 10, Client tested on virtual machine windows 7, on the same LAN.
+ Server tested on Windows 10, Client tested on virtual machine windows 7.
  ```